pvinere/EmergencyApp/README.md

 ### Features
 Map Tab - Map based on user location, where you can ping emergency situations.

-News Tab - News from user location(only emergency ones) Home Tab - Emergency numbers based on user location and a search feature for different countries.
+News Tab - News from user location(only emergency ones).

+Home Tab - Emergency numbers based on user location and a search feature for different countries.

 Info Tab - Integrated ChatGPT for the users to ask in case of emergency and a library for different situations.

 Settings Tab - Name change, password change.

 ### Build With